gosukiwi/sugarscript/README.md

 That will generate a `main.agc` file as well as compile it using the privative compiler.

+# Why
+The AppGameKit platform is impressive.
+Write once, deploy everywhere, with minimal  hassle.
+The API is powerful, supports 2D and 3D and has been worked on for years, so it's quite mature.

+The downside is that the Tier 1 dialect of BASIC is quite limited.
+It lacks most feature modern developers expect in a programming language.
+There are alternative languages, particularly Tier 2, but by using C++ or any other alternative language, you lose the portability.

+SugarScript is a _transpiler_.
+It compiles directly to Tier 1, and in turn, it can use AppGameKit's Classic compiler to generate bytecode, just like you'd normally do with Tier 1.
+You can also load up and compile the generated `.agc` file in Studio yourself if you want.

+This allows developers to use a more powerful and overall _sweet_ programming language  without losing the flexibility of _write once, deploy everywhere_.

+SugarScript is a functional language, using [lambdas](doc/syntax.md#lambdas) (a special kind of function pointers) you can write functions which receive functions, as well as returning functions.

+This opens up a whole new level of abstraction, much needed in Tier 1.

+# Philosophy
+* Expressive: If it can read like English, it's easier to understand.
+* Concise: When possible, prefer the shorter syntax.
+* Strict: Linting tools exist for a reason, consistency is a good thing.
+It makes code easier to read.
+* Powerful: [Lambdas](https://en.wikipedia.org/wiki/Higher-order_function), together with lots of syntactic sugar give you enough power as to not miss mainstream languages
+* Simple: It's just Tier 1 under the hood

 # Developing
 Run tests with